 The epiphany of integration points is that they control product development and are the leverage points to improve the system.
-When timing of integration points slip, the project is in trouble.
+When timing of integration points slips, the project is in trouble.

 —Dantar P. Oosterwal